GIScience/openrouteservice-docs/docs/source/api.rst

 Application Programming Interfaces
 ==================================

-End point:
-In this Section we will let the user know what the :term:`API` is for.
 Instead of using the ORS website you can also request the Data in the form of an .gml file.
-Therefore you have to directly contact the respective API of the tool you would like to use.
+Therefore you have to directly contact the respective :term:`API` of the tool you would like to use.

 API Keys